csirac2/snazzer/snazzer-prune-candidates.md

     A future version should try to use an appropriate datetime library to completely offload normalization, differencing and comparison of datetimes when available.

-- When some datetimes are very close together: why they mightn't be pruned
+- When some datetimes are close together, they mightn't be pruned

     **snazzer-prune-candidates** iterates over each line of the input several times: once each to mark datetimes required to be kept to meet hourly, daily, monthly